matryer/moq/README.md

 ## Tips

 * Keep mocked logic inside the test that is using it
-* Only mock the fields you need - it will panic if a nil function gets called
+* Only mock the fields you need
+* It will panic if a nil function gets called
 * Use closured variables inside your test function to capture details about the calls to the methods
+* Use `.CallsTo.Method` to track the calls
 * Use `go:generate` to invoke the `moq` command

 ## License